 Use of Arnica montana: Taking the herb Arnica montana in conjunction with the use of cold compresses and compression garments will help to reduce the amount of swelling, bruising, and blood pooling following surgery.
 This will help prevent clot formation.

-Anticoagulant medications: Patients who are at high risk for forming clots should consult with their surgeon regarding possibly using anticoagulant medications.
-These medications thin the blood, reducing its ability to coagulate, and thus form clots.
+Anticoagulant medications: Patients at high risk for forming clots should consult with their surgeon regarding possibly using anticoagulant medications.
+These medications thin the blood, reducing its ability to thicken and thus form clots.
 Studies have shown that some anticoagulants can reduce the risk of blood clot formation by as much as 60 percent.
 However, they should be used with caution.
 For example, patients who are at high risk for excessive bleeding should not use blood thinners.

 What Not to Do